okeeffed/cheat-sheets/Kubernetes/Kubernetes-Udacity.md

 While we build all those things on Docker, we're better off leveraging a platform to manage all that complexity for us.

 Kubernetes provides a new set of abstractions and allow you to focus on the big picture.
 You can treat the cluster like a single, logical machine.

+We can describe a set of applications with Kubernetes and let it do the hardwork.